 Because we source our fresh produce directly from growers and suppliers locally and across the UK, we are able to select not only the best quality, but also work with farms and producers who share our wider values and goals.
 The proof we hope is in the pudding.
 When short cuts are avoided food tastes better, and we hope is worth any extra cost.
 Above all, we hope our customers enjoy shopping with us.

 20 years ago there weren’t even such things a Community Initiative Company’s.
 The business was started independently in 1999 with mixed funding from project north east and the princes trust.
-Our weekly revenue in-store goes to paying wages, paying suppliers a proper price, and developing the business.
+The money customers spend in-store each week goes to paying fair wages, paying suppliers a proper price, and developing the business.

-As part of our social focus, we have worked over the years in partnerships to addresses different problems which have overlapped with the cooperative grocery trade.
-We worked alongside the likes of defra, the soil association and food nation to address such issues as food quality in schools, and the affordability of organic food locally.
+As part of our social focus, we have worked over the years in partnerships to addresses different social problems which have overlapped with the cooperative grocery trade.

-We’re currently working to support small local growers up-scale their production, so more organic food can be grown locally for sale in the north east.
+We worked have alongside the likes of defra, the soil association, slow food, and northumbria organic producers to address such issues as food quality in schools, animal welfare, and the affordability of organic food.
+And we are currently working to support small local farmers and growers up-scale their production, so more organic food can be grown locally for sale in the north east.

 The Guardian’s Good Food Guide